ayushm764/Farmers-Marketplace/README.md

 # Farmers-Marketplace

-AgroGuide is a full-stack web application that connects the agricultural community—farmers, laborers, contractors, sellers, and administrators—using modern web technologies and multiple APIs.
+A full-stack web application that connects the agricultural community—farmers, laborers, contractors, sellers, and administrators—using modern web technologies and multiple APIs.
 It provides real-time market insights, work listings, and communication tools to help users make informed decisions in agriculture.

 ### [deployed link](https://agroguide-6elk.onrender.com)